 6.2 Random Access Response Grant

-The higher layers indicate the Nr-bit UL Grant to the physical layer, as defined in TS 36.321 [8].
+The higher layers indicate the Nr-bit UL Grant to the physical layer, as defined in MFA TS 36.321 [8].
 This is referred to the Random Access Response Grant in the physical layer.

 If BL/CE UE then